 When first getting hooked on this breed I really wanted a BIG Maine Coon.
 If I’m honest it’s what initially caught my attention and attracted me to the breed.
 The first time you see a really big Maine Coon cat in all its glory it really is something.
 The largest Maine Coon I met (before my own Jester arrived who hasn’t stopped growing yet) was called Madison and weighed in at around 18lbs.
 Male MCs will take up to four years to reach full maturity and can grow over 20 lbs although most common are cats between 12 and 16 lbs.
 Girls are smaller.

 Although the size of an MC certainly grabs the attention it’s the personality of these gentle giants that has made a permanent impression on us.
 I remember talking to a friend and telling her how a Maine Coon changed my life and King Henry has become one of my inspirations.
 ‘He’s my guardian angel’ I said and I truly meant it.
 Even though she isn’t a Maine Coon fan or even a cat lover, I could see it almost brought tears to her eyes.
 She commented how lucky I was to have such a loyal friend and companion.
 I’ve found the Maine Coon personality to be very special.

 Henry has stayed close to me throughout the good and the bad times and I think he has really made a difference to my life and my well-being.
 Big statement I guess… although I’m sure you feel the same way about your pets.

 The idea of a big Maine Coon caught my imagination as soon I ‘discovered’ the largest domestic breed but never ever expected such a distinct personality from a cat.
 I’d always had moggies and each one had their own quirks and likes/dislikes.
 The Maine Coon breed comes with its own personality.
-You may have read about ‘clown-like’ behaviour, fascination with running water, kitten-like antics and so on.
+You may have read about ‘clown-like’ behavior, fascination with running water, kitten-like antics and so on.
 I’ve noticed over the years many truly unique personality traits and characteristics.